top of page

 A hunt of desire and distance drains the mind.

-Once there, your curious eyes will only find
+Once there, your curious eye will only find:

 Analysis:

-The Zen humor under the line is associated with life’s three stages in spiritual transcendence.
+The Zen humour under the line is associated with the three stages of life in spiritual transcendence.
 It resonates with the famous lines from Wei Xing, a Zen master, who said: “Before studying Buddhism, I saw the mountain and the river just as they appeared to me.
-After studying Buddhism, the mountain was not just a mountain; the river was not just a river.
+After studying Buddhism, the mountain was not just a mountain, and the river was not just a river.
 Now, the mountain and the river are still the mountain and the river.
-The third stage seems to have no difference from the first, as in this poem where the last line is a simple repetition of the first.”
-Yes, the external world remains the same, but the monk is not the same monk anymore.
+The third stage seems to have no difference from the first, as in this poem, where the last line is a simple repetition of the first.”
+Yes, the external world remains the same, but the monk is no longer the same monk.
 With a profound understanding of Buddhism, his inner world is transformed to a whole new level.
-He was enlightened and gained peace in mind.
-Simple words for profound philosophy -- typical Zen’s way of presenting life.
+He was enlightened and found peace of mind.
+Simple words for profound philosophy -- typical of Zen’s way of presenting life.

-Legend has it that this is his last poem written for his son Su Guo, who was about to start his young career in the government.
-Whether Su Shi wrote this is still under debate, but the tone, the theme, and the popular story behind it make you feel it could well be his work.
+Legend has it that this is his last poem, written for his son Su Guo, who was about to start his career in government.
+Whether Su Shi wrote it is still debated, but the tone, theme, and popular story behind it make it likely his work.

 庐山烟雨浙江潮